Skip to main content

 Formation Process

 Bloodstone forms as a variety of chalcedony (microcrystalline quartz) within volcanic and sedimentary environments.
 The dark green base color comes from chlorite, hornblende, or other amphibole mineral inclusions distributed throughout the silica matrix.
 The characteristic red spots are caused by iron oxide (hematite) inclusions that formed as the chalcedony crystallized from silica-rich fluids in cavities and fractures of host rock.
-The interplay of these mineral inclusions during the slow crystallization process creates the distinctive spotted appearance.
+The interplay of these mineral inclusions during crystallization creates the distinctive spotted appearance.
 Bloodstone is typically found as rounded nodules or as fillings in vesicles and fractures within basalt and other volcanic rocks.

 Varieties